millipedia/MillcoPush/README.md

 # MillcoPush

 This is a ProcessWire module to allow users to subscribe to push notifications in their browsers or as part of a PWA.
-It's being built for a members' only Citizen Science project we manage which has pretty specific requirements, but it might be of some use as a starting point.
+It's being built for a members' only Citizen Science project we manage which has pretty specific requirements, and it's really not finished yet, but it might be of some use as a starting point if you need to do something similar.

 It uses the [web-push-php](https://github.com/web-push-libs/web-push-php) library and currently leans heavily on the example javascript from that repo.